Richard Alexander (TV presenter): Television

 Over the past few years, Alexander has appeared in various programmes on both terrestrial and satellite TV.
-At present, he is featured on a show called BRAZEN; an eclectic mix of professionally shot reality TV, and more amateur-style footage, along with animated satire and parody.
+At present, he is featured on a show called BRAZEN an eclectic mix of professionally shot reality TV, and more amateur-style footage, along with animated satire and parody.
 The animations featured in the show are aimed at deriding reality TV, whilst the live-action footage purports to promote the concept.
 Another show, called Rubbernecker (broadcast on Nuts TV in the UK) features him as the narrator/host.

-Alexander is well known for his work with Men and Motors, a digital channel in the UK operated by ITV plc, having appeared in over 150 shows on their channel in the last 5 years.
+Alexander has worked with Men and Motors, a digital channel in the UK operated by ITV plc, having appeared in over 150 shows on their channel in the last 5 years.
 His first appearance was on his own creation, a reality clubbing show called UK Uncovered in which he and other presenters interviewed everyday people in the environment or nightclubs.
+While most of the presenters used their real names, Alexander adopted the moniker Ricardo, citing on his website that the character is part of his personality, but "just with the volume dialled up to 11..."

-This simple formula was relatively successful, which resulted in a further three more series of the same show, culminating recently with a version incorporating Nuts magazines' search for a new model, listed as "UK Uncovered vs The Nuts Babe Search".
-This latest incarnation mirrors a technique first used in BRAZEN, specifically where the show's voiceover is done by a computer-generated personality but according to feedback found in various sources, this unique approach is not always popular with viewers.
+This simple formula was relatively successful, which resulted in a further five more series of the same show, including a version incorporating Nuts magazines' search for a new model, listed as "UK Uncovered vs The Nuts Babe Search".
+The later incarnations mirror a technique first used in BRAZEN, specifically where the show's voiceover is done by a computer-generated personality but according to feedback found in various sources, this unique approach is not always popular with viewers (an innovation unusual at the time that was portentous of future trends as it is now widely employed by millions of social media posts.).

+Later, in 2009, Alexander teamed up with Alki David, owner of video-on-demand broadcaster, FilmOn, to produce a series called 24-7 Clubber, with Alexander's company reprising their own model of footage acquisition via UK nightclubs.
+Complications around the business model stalled the development between the producer and streaming platform, and the dedicated channel has subsequently disappeared.

-He also hosted a current affairs show for a younger audience on ITV1, called Late Attitude.
+Alexander hosted a current affairs show for a younger audience on ITV1, called Late Attitude.
 He has also produced several other series, such as The Steam Room, Bak2Skool, and he appeared in a mockumentary TV series entitled The Randomball Run.
+He has written and narrated several clip-shows, such as Rubbernecker and The Range of Strange, as well as a mini-series called Glamour Eyes which examines the lengths people are willing to go to in order to achieve celebrity or instant fame.